 Yelich hits 2 HRs, Brewers draw even in NL Central with Cubs

+MILWAUKEE (AP) — It’s going down to the last day of the regular season to decide the NL Central.

-MILWAUKEE (AP) — The Milwaukee Brewers moved into a tie for first place in the NL Central with one game remaining in the regular season, getting two homers from MVP candidate Christian Yelich to beat the Detroit Tigers 6-5 on Saturday night and draw even with the Chicago Cubs.
+The Milwaukee Brewers moved into a tie for first place with the Chicago Cubs with one game remaining, getting two homers from Triple Crown candidate Christian Yelich to beat the Detroit Tigers 6-5 on Saturday night.

 Yelich turned on an 0-1 pitch from left-hander Daniel Stumpf (1-5) and lined it into the second deck in right to break a 5-all tie in the seventh inning.
 The left-handed slugger also hit a two-run homer in the third inning of the Brewers’ sixth straight win.